oscarlic02/FHE-models-analysis/README.md

-s

 ## Overview

-The **FHE-models-analysis** project focuses on analyzing and evaluating Fully Homomorphic Encryption (FHE) models.
-FHE enables computations on encrypted data without decrypting it, ensuring data privacy and security.
+The **FHE-models-analysis** project is dedicated to the exploration and evaluation of Fully Homomorphic Encryption (FHE) models.
+FHE allows computations on encrypted data, preserving privacy and security throughout the process.

+This repository includes research and findings documented in `research.ipynb`, which provides detailed insights into the performance and applicability of FHE models in various scenarios.

 ## Features

-- **Model Evaluation**: Analyze the performance of various FHE models.
+- **In-depth Analysis**: Comprehensive evaluation of FHE models using real-world datasets.
-- **Benchmarking**: Compare FHE models based on speed, accuracy, and resource usage.
+- **Performance Metrics**: Detailed benchmarking of speed, accuracy, and computational efficiency.
+- **Visualization**: Graphical representation of results for better understanding.

 ## Getting Started